How much does it cost to put a dog or cat to sleep in the UK?

 Median £50 across 11 real prices

-Most UK dogs get their kennel cough protection as a squirt up the nose, but there is an injectable option too, and owners often want to know which they are paying for.
+Most UK dogs get their kennel cough protection as a squirt up the nose rather than a jab, but an injectable version exists too, and owners often aren't sure which one they're being charged for.

 Median £50 across 11 real prices